Koverse/documentation/docs/source/dev/automationguide.rst

 ----------------

 The main method above called setupDataFlow() and passed the Client(connection) object and the dataSetName.
 Now let's take a look at what the data set setup code looks like.
+Note: see below for example of :ref:`creating-a-source`.

 .. code-block:: java